juanantonio284/my_python_notes/recursion/1/basic_examples_recursion.md

 The `global` statement tells Python that these variables will be modified in the global scope rather than within the scope of the function.

+> "The indiscriminate use of global variables can lead to lots of problems.
+The key to making programs readable is locality.
+One reads a program a piece at a time, and the less context needed to understand each piece, the better.
+Since global variables can be modified or read in a wide variety of places, the sloppy use of can destroy locality.
+Nevertheless, there are times when they are just what is needed." — John V. Guttag (Introduction to Computation and Programming using Python, 2nd ed.)

 ```Python

 # Global mutable state